Umuzi-org/tech-department/content/projects/pre-bootcamp-challenges/_index.md

 ```

 Check your understanding:

+Lots of people think this is easy then get it wrong later.
+Make sure you check yourself

 - do you know what pseudocode means?
 Did you look it up?
 - do you understand why x and y have the values they have at each point in the program?